 "If a meeting starts at 10, and lasts for 3 hours, then it will end at 1."
 This familiar fact is a description of a modular sum, $10+3=1\ ({\rm mod}\ 12)$, and the movement of a clock describes a simple algorithm for modular arithmetic: the numbers 1 through 12 are arranged on a circle in $360^\circ/12=30^\circ$ increments, angles of $10\times 30^\circ$ and $3\times 30^\circ$ are added together, then this angle is evaluated to determine that it corresponds to $1 \times 30^\circ$.

 Remarkably, Nanda et al.~\cite{nanda2023progress} find that neural networks like our Model B implement this \emph{Clock} algorithm, visualized in Figure~\ref{fig:clock-pizza} (left): they represent tokens $a$ and $b$ as 2D vectors, and adding their polar angles using trigonometric identities.
-Concretely, the \emph{Clock} algorithm consists of three steps: In step 1, tokens $a$ and $b$ are embedded as $\mat{E}_a = [{\rm cos}(w_ka),{\rm sin}(w_ka)]$ and $\mat{E}_b = [{\rm cos}(w_kb),{\rm sin}(w_kb)]$, respectively, where $w_k= 2\pi k/p$ (a real clock in everyday life has $p=12$ and $k=1$).
+Concretely, the \emph{Clock} algorithm consists of three steps: In step 1, tokens $a$ and $b$ are embedded as $\mat{E}_a = [{\rm cos}(w_ka),{\rm sin}(w_ka)]$ and $\mat{E}_b = [{\rm cos}(w_kb),{\rm sin}(w_kb)]$, respectively, where $w_k= 2\pi k/p$ (an everyday clock has $p=12$ and $k=1$).
 Then the polar angles of $\mat{E}_a$ and $\mat{E}_b$ are added (in step 2) and extracted (in step 3) via trigonometric identities.
-For each candidate output $c$, we denote the logit $Q_{abc}$, and finally the predicted output is $c^*={\rm argmax}_c ~ Q_{abc}$.
+For each candidate output $c$, we denote the logit $Q_{abc}$; the predicted output is $c^*={\rm argmax}_c ~ Q_{abc}$.

 Crucial to this algorithm is the fact that the attention mechanism can be leveraged to perform multiplication.
 What happens in model variants when the attention mechanism is absent, as in Model A?
 We find two pieces of evidence of deviation from the \emph{Clock} algorithm in Model A.